BALIST0N/HogsOfWarEditor/README.md

 done :
+- mega exporter, read all gamefiles and convert them
+- HIR & MCAP to JSON
+- remove forced passing "extension" on PMG,PTG,etcc.. classes (use memorystream + FileReadallbyte instead of filestream)
 - revamp the editor primary functions : rewrite "Additem" and save function
 - modding mode : build a verified working MAD + mtd with correct fac indexes, one for normal maps, one for snow maps
 - pigs are displayed with cross instead of squares